OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

     **Difference between [print](#print) and [write](#writeline) function**

-    Both the print and write function execute similar task, they are invoked by the printer application in different situation.
+    Both the print and write functions execute a similar task, but they are invoked by the printer application in a different situation.

-    If the printer specific format, i.e. the format which is understood by the printer and the format of the Job supplied is same, then the `print` function is invoked.
+    If the printer-specific format, i.e. the format which is understood by the printer and the format of the Job supplied is the same, then the `print` function is invoked.
 One may rightly guess that this is the case of raw print since no format conversion or processing is required.

-    In the other case the `write` function is used.
-This is complemented using other function such as `rstartpage`, `rendpage`, `rstartjob` and `rendjob`.
+    In the other case, the `write` function is used.
+This is complemented using other functions such as `rstartpage`, `rendpage`, `rstartjob`, and `rendjob`.

     ![writevsprint (2)](https://user-images.githubusercontent.com/43112419/94988119-a234ea00-0588-11eb-9228-d9c64d86314e.png)